VoxelGroup/DIVA.TechnicalTest/README.md

 Given 3 images that you can find under the folder ``images`` generate an array of data with the information inside them.

-Next write a program that takes for input the array and extracts the relevant data from them classified.
+Next write a program that takes as input the array and extracts the relevant data from them classified, as shown in the Expected output example.

-**Extra**: Export the output as an excel sheet.
+Finally export the output as an excel sheet.

 Example input: